json-schema-org/json-schema-spec/jsonschema-core.md

 including the `$schema` keyword with a different value.

 The value of this keyword MUST be an [IRI](#rfc3987) (containing a scheme) and this IRI MUST be normalized.
-The current schema MUST be valid against the meta-schema identified by this IRI.

 If this IRI identifies a retrievable resource, that resource SHOULD be of media type `application/schema+json`.